jballas/441_work/final/readme.md

 To do:
 - How to tell the player how to move with arrows...
+- lower volume on background music to .5
+- Add more text to the last diary entry, using n\ "Thanks for playing my game!"
+- fix json data map.. make it simplier if possible...
 - mute button?

 if I have time